xerebus/rpar/README.md

 WASD Control
 -----------

-The `rpar-ctrl` script binds movement to the WASD keys.
-Pressing two keys at once is not supported, and `rpar-ctrl` will only take the first pressed key.
+Use `screen $PORT 9600` where `$PORT` is the serial port of the Arduino to access the serial monitor.
+W, A, S, and D can be used from here to send the respective serial outputs.
 It is a known issue that holding down a key will send one keypress, do nothing for a second or two, and then repeat the key - this is due to keyboard settings.